 I had a good time with the run, felt great during it and had some kick at the end (which to me is a sign of energy well expended).
 I was very hungry during the race, so I was glad to have both worn a cycling tank with a pocket on the back and put a pack of honey stingers in it.
 D and P ALSO had a great event, running the entirety of the 15k despite a rash of injuries and illnesses since the holidays that had severely limited their training time.

-clothes for after an event.
-I got oddball looks, but was dry and warm.
+Apparently it's only a cycling trick to bring a complete change of clothes for after an event.
+I got oddball looks, but was dry and warm. |

 I was a little disappointed with the finisher's mug, because it was compartmentalized (which did, at least, make carrying the hot cocoa and fondue easier) and plastic, not an actual (ceramic) mug.
 I threw mine out because it was sticky and there wasn't room for it in my bag and I was going to ride MARTA where (unknown to me ahead of time) a man would make an incredibly surprising and inappropriate gesture toward me.